 08 of 10

 Sarasota gets an A+ for walkability.
-Just steps from the scenic Bayfront Park is a unique artist colony and rows of art galleries and antique shops with a Selby Botanical Gardens providing a luscious surprise along the way.
+Just steps from the scenic Bayfront Park is a unique artist colony and rows of art galleries and antique shops with the Selby Botanical Gardens providing a luscious surprise along the way.
 A short jaunt by car or taxi to nearby Lido Key where the upscale St. Armand’s Circle shopping district is a not-to-be-missed shopping experience that will have you going around in circles.Continue to 9 of 10 below.

 09 of 10